CescaNeri/cloud-epm-thesis/presentation-cloud-epm.md

 To better explain the implementation process, let's start by getting a comprehensive understanding of the **elements involved** in the process.

-The suite of Oracle CLoud EPM includes various **modules** that are designed to address specific business needs.
+The suite of Oracle Cloud EPM includes various **modules** that are designed to address specific business needs.
 For this project, we will focus on **Planning and Budgeting**, which offers a cloud environment that allows organizations to streamline their processes in a collaborative environment with flexible modeling and real-time visibility.

 One fundamental component of Oracle Cloud EPM refers to **Dimensions**.